PromyLOPh/guix-hpc-website/getting-started.md

 just
 [add it to `$GUIX_PACKAGE_PATH`](https://www.gnu.org/software/guix/manual/html_node/Package-Modules.html).

-# Sending Guix Packages to Guix-less Machines
+# Sending Packages to Guix-less Machines

 What if the target supercomputer lacks Guix?
 You can still enjoy Guix’s reproducibility and customizability by [sending your package binaries